co-cart/co-cart/README.md

 See [documentation](#documentation-) on how to use all endpoints.

-## Support ⭐
+## ⭐ Support

-Cart REST API for WooCommerce is released freely and openly.
-Feedback or ideas and approaches to solving limitations in Cart REST API for WooCommerce is greatly appreciated.
+CoCart is released freely and openly.
+Feedback or ideas and approaches to solving limitations in CoCart is greatly appreciated.

-Cart REST API for WooCommerce is not supported via the [WooCommerce Helpdesk](https://woocommerce.com/).
+CoCart is not supported via the [WooCommerce Helpdesk](https://woocommerce.com/).
 As the plugin is not sold via Woocommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.

-At present, I **do not offer a dedicated, premium support channel** for Cart REST API for WooCommerce.
+At present, I **do not offer a dedicated, premium support channel** for CoCart but will soon.
 Please understand this is a non-commercial plugin.
 As such:

 * Development time for it is effectively being donated and is, therefore, limited.
 * Support inquiries may not be answered in a timely manner.
 * Critical issues may not be resolved promptly.

-#### Reporting Issues 📝
+#### 📝 Reporting Issues

-If you think you have found a bug in the plugin, a problem with the documentation, or want to see a new feature added, please [open a new issue](https://github.com/seb86/cart-rest-api-for-woocommerce/issues/new) and I will do my best to help you out.
+If you think you have found a bug in the plugin, a problem with the documentation, or want to see a new feature added, please [open a new issue](https://github.com/co-cart/co-cart/issues/new) and I will do my best to help you out.

 ## Contribute

-If you or your company use Cart REST API for WooCommerce or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.
+If you or your company use CoCart or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.
 It's pretty clear that software actually costs something, and even though it may be offered freely, somebody is paying the cost.

 You'll be helping to ensure I can spend the time not just fixing bugs, adding features, releasing new versions, but also keeping the project afloat.
 Any contribution you make is a big help and is greatly appreciated.